 The general advice is to look up the laws in your country on taxes and operating as a business as they do vary tremendously.
 The reason we are talking about this here is legal costs are involved in forming a business, and unfortunately, this is not a number we can pull out of the hat as it will vary a great deal.

-If you are interested in this subject, then I suggest reading the two articles I linked to below:
+If you are interested in this subject, then I suggest reading the three articles I linked to below:

 - Dropshipping Taxes: Everything You Need to Know as Beginner